 If aesthetics are a concern, material can be collected and removed from the site, or wood can be used as firewood.
 Plant material can be brought to a municipal compost yard.

 Maple leaves (native or non-native) with black tar spots can be raked and bagged or burned, where permitted by your municipality.

 Cut logs can be left on site.
+Photo courtesy of Stephen Smith, Urban Forest Associates.

 Restoration